 First, tune up your skew chisel.
 Although you can use different grinds, the default has a skew angle of about 70 degrees and a bevel length of about 1.5 times the thickness of the tool.
 A long bevel makes it easier to see what you are doing, though can make the chisel cut in deeper when you get a catch.
 Make sure the edge and the points are really sharp, and not rounded over.

-A long bevel and straight cutting edge are easier for sharpening on an oil stone or diamond hone.
-It is OK to use either a straight edge or a curved one straight from a grinder.
+A long bevel and straight cutting edge are easier for sharpening on a diamond hone.
+But it’s OK to use either a straight edge skew chisel or a curved one straight from a grinder.
+Platform sharpening is probably the easiest method.
 Try the edge on your thumbnail – if the edge or the point slides without biting in, it’s blunt.
-Make sure you keep the chisel sharp all the time you are using it, but grind away the sharpness from the long side edges of the tool so they slide easily on the tool rest.
+Make sure you keep the chisel sharp all the time you are using it.
+You must grind away the sharpness from the long side edges of the tool so they slide easily on the tool rest.
+Nowadays you will probably find this has been done at the factory if you buy good quality tools.

-If possible, use a strong, rigid skew of about 10mm square to practice beads (dealers sell these as ‘beading and parting tools’.
-They are easily ground to a skew angle), and one about 18mm wide for planing.
+If possible, use a strong, rigid skew chisel of about 10mm square to practice beads (dealers sell these as ‘beading and parting tools’.
+You can easily grind it to a skew angle), and one about 18mm wide for planing.
 Of course other sizes work perfectly well.
 But a short edge gives less scope for catching on a bead while cutting on the point, and a wider tool helps keep the long point clear on a cylinder.

 Now check your tool rest.
 Make sure it is smooth.
 Rub it with a bit of wax to cut friction.
 Set it a little higher than for gouge cutting.
 This puts the skew’s handle in a more convenient place for you.